 - Filled out enrolment form

 - Curriculum vitae (CV)

 - Motivation report

 - School or university credentials:

 - 1. Graduation certificates or transcripts

-Professional training certificates completion of a college degree; or the successful completion of the first half of a teacher training degree in pedagogy or psychology; bachelor; or the completion of an apprenticeship as an educator, Kindergarten teacher, or social worker.
-Job evaluation b) Course Fees:
+- 2. Professional training certificates completion of a college degree; or the successful completion of the first half of a teacher training degree in pedagogy or psychology; bachelor; or the completion of an apprenticeship as an educator, Kindergarten teacher, or social worker.

+- 3. Job evaluation

-- Three letters of recommendation (originals) from people who can evaluate the applicant on their professional competencies. - Three passport photos - Enrolment fee of CHF 500 (Please attach a copy of the money transfer receipt.)
+- Three letters of recommendation (originals) from people who can evaluate the applicant on their professional competencies.

+- Three passport photos

+- Enrolment fee of CHF 500 (Please attach a copy of the money transfer receipt.)